ElAbdelali/HowToProgramEarlyObjects/README.md

 Chapter 06:

 6.8 (Parking Charges)
 	A parking garage charges a $2.00 minimum fee to park for up to three hours.
 The garage charges an additional $0.50 per hour for each hour or part thereof in excess of three hours.
 The maximum charge for any given 24-hour period is $10.00.
 Assume that no car parks for longer than 24 hours at a time.
 Write an application that calculates and displays the parking charges for each customer who parked in the garage yesterday.
 You should enter the hours parked for each customer.
 The program should display the charge for the current customer and should calculate and display the running total of yesterday’s receipts.
-It should use the method calculateCharges to de- termine the charge for each customer.
+It should use the method calculateCharges to determine the charge for each customer.

+6.10 (Rounding Numbers)
+	To round numbers to specific decimal places, use a statement like double y = Math.floor(x * 10 + 0.5) / 10;
+	which rounds x to the tenths position (i.e., the first position to the right of the 		decimal point), or double y = Math.floor(x * 100 + 0.5) / 100;
+	which rounds x to the hundredths position (i.e., the second position to the right of the 	decimal point).
+	Write an application that defines four methods for rounding a number x in various ways:
+	a) roundToInteger(number)
+	b) roundToTenths(number)
+	c) roundToHundredths(number)
+	d) roundToThousandths(number)

 6.14 (Floor and Ceil)
 	Write two methods myFloor and myCeil that take a positive double num variable int myFloor(double num) and int myCeil(double num).
 The myFloor method takes num and returns the largest integer number that is less than or equal to x.
 The myCeil function takes num and finds the smallest number that is greater than or equal to x.
 Do not use any Math class methods.
 Incorporate this method into an application that sends a double value to the functions and tests their ability to calculate the required output.